Frequently asked questions

 I need an assessment for court/my doctor/school, etc. Can you do those?

 Although I am trained to do psychological assessment, at this time, I do not offer testing.
 I do periodic screeners with my clients, but these are not enough for a full test battery.
 If you need testing, let me know and I'll be happy to try to help you find someone who can do that for you.

 What payment forms do you take?

 Due to the remote nature of teletherapy, I cannot take cash or check.
 I also cannot take Venmo or Paypal, as they are not HIPAA compliant.

-Cards are processed through the onboard credit card processing offered through your Simple Practice account.
+Cards are processed through the onboard credit card processing offered through your Alma account.

 How can I communicate with you?

-Simple Practice offers secure messaging.
-I prefer phone to protect your confidentiality, but email is also an option.
+Email is the best way to get ahold of me.
 Email cannot take the place of a session and be aware that even with all the best encryption, it's still possible to breech privacy on email, so you assume all liability of inappropriate use of your info if we communicate via email.
 I do use HIPAA compliant email through GSuite, so be assured that I do everything I can on my end to prevent that.

 I make every effort to return calls as soon as I'm aware of them.
 I do not return calls that do not leave a voicemail.